The Daily Life of Kaitlin at Km.38

 Hector

 A few days went by and Jenni and Anita went and saw the baby.
 The next day the family brought the baby boy to our house at km.38 where Jenni and Laura took him to a hospital in Pucallpa.
 He was admitted just under five pounds with sever malnutrition and infection.
 His arms and legs had no fat; his cheeks were sunken in as well as his stomach.
-His eyes wandered around aimlessly and he had no idea how to suck a bottle, how to hold a finger, or even how to smile.
+His eyes wandered around aimlessly and he had no idea how to suck a bottle, how to hold a finger, or

 The Mother, Sandra, had delivered Hector at seven and a half months because of complications.
 After Hector was born she had no milk to breast-feed and no money to buy powdered milk.
 The family resulted in giving the baby cows milk, rice powder water, or flour water.
 Surprisingly the baby lasted even three months before he was discovered.